 Selection criteria will be based on previous academic progress.
 Only those students who have successfully fulfilled the entrance selection standard will be offered their preferred course of study.
 The Assessment Board would be responsible for all selection procedures.

-Acceptance letters will be sent by email and original letter will be sent by post.
+Acceptance letters will be sent by email.

 Method of Payment